The man is being prosecuted for two cases of serious war crimes, also known as war crimes, in the Syrian Yarmuk south of the capital Damascus.

 The events took place while the civil war was raging, in 2012 and 2013.

-One of the cases concerns participation in an attack on a peaceful demonstration on July 13, 2012, where several civilians were shot to death and several were injured, according to a press release from the Prosecution Authority.
+One of the cases concerns participation in an attack on a peaceful demonstration on July 13, 2012, where about ten civilians were shot to death and several were injured in an attack by forces loyal to Syria's then-dictator Bashar al-Assad.

 From mild to severe suffering

-He is also being prosecuted for manning a roadblock and participating in the arrest of civilians at the roadblock, in connection with Yarmuk being besieged by the Syrian regime and regime-loyal armed groups, the authority writes.
+The man is also being prosecuted for manning a roadblock and participating in the arrest of civilians at the roadblock, in connection with Yarmuk being besieged by the Syrian regime and regime-loyal militias.

-A large number of civilians were arrested at the roadblock and handed over to the Syrian security service during the reign of the feared dictator Bashar al-Assad, which has led to severe suffering and in several cases to the death of people, according to the prosecution.
+A large number of civilians were arrested at the roadblock and handed over to the Syrian security service during the feared dictator Bashar al-Assad's rule, which led to severe suffering and in several cases to people dying, according to the prosecution.

 The man is said to have acted as part of a regime-loyal armed militia.

-"The crime should be considered serious as several people have been killed, tortured and subjected to severe suffering and inhuman treatment," says senior prosecutor Ulrika Bentelius Egelrud.
+“The crime should be considered serious because several people have been killed, tortured and subjected to severe suffering and inhuman treatment”, it says in a press release from the Prosecution Authority.

 ”Mostly hearsay”